Higgledy-Piggledy Stones: Family Stories from Ireland and Minnesota

 Jannet L. Walsh writes book on Minnesota and Irish Family History

-Higgledy-Piggledy Stones scheduled for 2023 release, Shanti Arts Publishing
+Higgledy-Piggledy Stones, October 24, 2023 release, Shanti Arts Publishing

 Murdock, Minnesota – July 26, 2021 – Jannet L. Walsh, a rural Minnesota-based photographer, writer and educator, is to be a first-time published author of a creative nonfiction quest narrative “Higgledy-Piggledy Stones: Family Stories from Ireland and Minnesota” about her Minnesota and Irish heritage.
-Scheduled publication is 2023 by Shanti Arts Publishing, of Brunswick, Maine, a small press publisher of poetry, fiction and creative nonfiction.
+Publication is October 24, 2023 by Shanti Arts Publishing, of Brunswick, Maine, a small press publisher of poetry, fiction and creative nonfiction.

 Walsh is an award-winning photojournalist and photographer with more than 20 years of experience in still photographs and video.
 She is a former employee of The New York Times Company, working at a regional newspaper, Star-Banner, in Ocala, Florida.
 Nominated for a Chairman’s Award (Chairman of The New York Times Company).
 Walsh most recently served as assistant professor of strategic communications and multimedia at St. Cloud State University, SCSU.